Integration considerations

 Copy linkDevice linking recommendations

 Frame linking as mandatory.
-The user cannot activate your smart charging program without linking their charger.
-This is critical for unlocking your market reach to previously ineligible vehicles.
+The user can't activate smart charging without linking their charger.

 Copy linkUX recommendations

-Avoid asking your user to link both their vehicle and charger in a single onboarding flow.
-Instead, create a sequential flow where the charger is introduced as an optional enhancement (or mandatory to link) after the vehicle has been successfully linked.
+Don't ask users to link both their vehicle and charger in a single flow.
+Instead, introduce the charger as an optional enhancement (or mandatory step) after the vehicle is successfully linked.

-Be transparent about why you are asking for charger access.
-Use benefit-oriented language.
+Be clear about why you're asking for charger access.

 Download